top of page

 What do you think about this article by Joshua Becker about gifts?

-I'm curious - what's your take on gifts?
+I'm curious - what's your stance on gifts?

 "How to Give Gifts in a Culture Where Everyone Already Buys Everything They Want